SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Related Work

 Some works focus on both integrity and confidentiality policies.
 For instance, DoubleX~\cite{FSBS21} can detect whether sensitive APIs are executed with attacker-controllable data or could exfiltrate sensitive user data.
 JOACO~\cite{TSBB18,TSBB20} considers a security lattice with both confidentiality and integrity levels, while Andromeda~\cite{TPC+13} considers information flows in general.

-But all these tools capture only insecure information flows from sources to sinks.
+Nevertheless, these tools capture only insecure information flows from sources to sinks.
 Moreover, amongst them, only a few~\cite{TPC+13,TSBB18} also address downgraders that allow the endorsement of untrusted inputs or the declassification of confidential information, enabling more realistic information flows~\cite{CMA17}.
-Again, this contrasts with \aspectTool, which can handle downgraders or capture intermediate aspects, such as sensitive branching that, in the case of local side-channel attacks~\cite{Koc96,KJJ99,BCO04}, does not require a sink to leak sensitive information.
+Again, this contrasts with \aspectTool, which can handle downgraders or capture intermediate aspects (e.g., sensitive branching) that do not require a sink to leak sensitive information (e.g., side-channel attacks~\cite{Koc96,KJJ99,BCO04}).

 Remote side-channel attacks can be detected using the Clockwork~\cite{BBRS20} monitor, which tracks both sensitive branching and public sinks.
 Nevertheless, it does not track integrity information, unlike \aspectTool, which can capture all the aforementioned aspects, as well as additional ones.